andychangdev/ca-hangman-terminal/README.md

     bash install.sh
     ```

 4. **Play the Game**

-    Once the installation is complete, the Hangman game will start automatically.
-Follow the on-screen instructions to play the game.
+    Once the installation is complete, double-click on the `hangman.sh` to run the game.

+    You can also run the following command to run the game:

+    ```bash
+    bash hangman.sh
+    ```

+## 💻 Application Walkthrough

+Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.

 ## 📚 References